apache/apisix-docker/README.md

 ## How To Build Images

 **Note**: Docker images are not official ASF releases but provided for convenience.
-Recommended usage is always to build the source.
+Recommended usage is always to build the source. \
+**Note**: The master branch is for the version of Apache APISIX 2.x.
+If you need a previous version, please build from the [v1.x](https://github.com/apache/apisix-docker/releases/tag/v1.x) tag.

 The repo contains the following images: